-New York, NY—(October 17, 2017) – New research from World Education Services (WES) finds that 89 percent of international alumni and 92 percent of current international students believe their U.S. education is a good investment.
+NEW YORK—(October 17, 2017) New research from World Education Services (WES) finds that 89 percent of international alumni and 92 percent of current international students believe their U.S. education is a good investment.
 However, many face difficulties navigating visa authorization, gaining work experience, and finding jobs in their home countries or the U.S. after graduation.

-New York, NY—(June 6, 2017) – New research from World Education Service (WES) indicates that two thirds of U.S.-bound international students who work with education agents use independent rather than institution-sponsored agents.
+NEW YORK—(June 6, 2017) New research from World Education Service (WES) indicates that two-thirds of U.S.-bound international students who work with education agents use independent rather than institution-sponsored agents.
 The remaining third—those who work with sponsored agents—often pay agent fees of more than USD $1,000 on top of commissions paid by institutions.
 This type of double payment is at the heart of the ongoing debate about practices among international education agents that many in U.S. higher education…

-New York, NY—(November 11, 2016) – How do I find a job in the U.S. when I earned my degree in another country?
+NEW YORK—(November 11, 2016) How do I find a job in the U.S. when I earned my degree in another country?
 How do I adjust to the American education system?
 Millions of international students and skilled immigrants grapple with these questions and more as they navigate life in a new country…

-New York, NY—(October 4, 2016) – International students often face unique challenges to success while studying in the United States.
+NEW YORK—(Oct.
+4, 2016) International students often face unique challenges to success while studying in the United States.
 Understanding those challenges and helping international students overcome them is key for higher education institutions that want to recruit and retain top international students…

-Toronto, ON—(May 18, 2016) – After years of enduring civil war, more than 25,000 Syrian refugees recently arrived in Canada and are dreaming about a successful life in their new home….
+TORONTO—(May 18, 2016) After years of enduring civil war, more than 25,000 Syrian refugees recently arrived in Canada and are dreaming about a successful life in their new home….

-Toronto, ON—(October 22, 2015) – World Education Services (WES) is celebrating 15 years serving skilled immigrants and international students in Canada.
+TORONTO—(October 22, 2015) World Education Services (WES) is celebrating 15 years serving skilled immigrants and international students in Canada.

-New York, NY—(October 5, 2015) – International students have become an essential student body across many U.S. campuses How Master’s Students Choose Institutions: Research on International Student Segmentation is a new report ….
+NEW YORK—(October 5, 2015) International students have become an essential student body across many U.S. campuses How Master’s Students Choose Institutions: Research on International Student Segmentation is a new report ….

-New York, NY—(April 18, 2013) – Citizenship and Immigration Canada (CIC) has designated World Education Services Canada (WES Canada) as a provider of educational credential assessments for applicants applying under the Federal Skilled Worker Program (FSWP) for immigration.
+NEW YORK—(April 18, 2013) Citizenship and Immigration Canada (CIC) has designated World Education Services Canada (WES Canada) as a provider of educational credential assessments for applicants applying under the Federal Skilled Worker Program (FSWP) for immigration.

-New York, NY—(January 26, 2010) – Universities can save time and reduce errors when reviewing international applications for admission when prospective students use the World Education Services International Credential Advantage Package.
+NEW YORK—(January 26, 2010) Universities can save time and reduce errors when reviewing international applications for admission when prospective students use the World Education Services International Credential Advantage Package.